sigmf/SigMF/extensions/spatial.sigmf-ext.md

 The `az_error`, `el_error`, and `range_error` field units are degrees, but the exact meaning of 'error' in this context is not explicitly defined.
 Applications SHOULD specify their specific meaning, and in general this should be interpreted as an uncertainty range.
-The error fields should be SHOULD NOT be used if the corresponding field estimates are not included.
+The error fields SHOULD NOT be included if the corresponding estimate fields are not present.

 ```json
   "bearing": {